 - Blue Valley and Panthertown backcountry areas.
 Panthertown has many waterfalls and an extensive trail network

 - Balsam Lake, with its lovely mountain lodge available for the public to reserve

-Places to Stay in the Highlands Ranger District
+Places to Stay in the Nantahala Ranger District

 Van Hook Glade Campground

 This delightful, small campground has 21 sites, and campers may swim and shower at nearby Cliffside Lake Recreation Area.
 Sites are secluded and set back into mature forest and rhododendron groves, making this a favorite on most visitors' lists.
-Sites are $12/night.
+Rates start at $20/night.
 Tents as well as small RV's are allowed (there is only one pull-through site).
 Hikers can pick up trails to Dry Falls on the Cullasaja River, as well as trails in and around Cliffside Lake Recreation Area directly from the campground.
 Located 4 miles West of Highlands on US Hwy.
 64.